 Easy Ideas for DIY Name Card Holders

-With the amount table settings we put together around here, we’re definitely no stranger to place card holder ideas!
+With the number of table settings we put together around here, we’re definitely no stranger to placing cardholder ideas!

-These are endless ways to create your own DIY versions or repurpose unexpected items to use as name cards, like we did with these ribbon candy holders!
+These are endless ways to create your own DIY versions or repurpose unexpected items to use as name cards as we did with these ribbon candy holders!

 Here are a few of my favorite past projects —